twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 1 Notes.md

 **Economic models**:  simplifications of reality used to analyze real-world economic issues

-# people are rational
+# People are rational
 Economists think that people are rational in a sense that they will make decisions and do actions that they *believe* will make them happy

 People prefer benefits > cost.
 People dont do things to make them worse off

-# people respond to incentive
+# People respond to incentive
 ex. banks. our banks dont have crazy security like in the movies because the economic incentive for banks says that it is less costly to deal with the robberies than to have expensive armed security.

 ex. dont have to pay for healthcare? i am less incentive to be healthy so then i could become obese easier

-# optimal decisions are made at the margin
+# Optimal decisions are made at the margin
 Economics is also known as *marginal science* because of how economists tend to think about decision.
 Some decisions are "all or nothing".
 Some decisions involve doing a little more or a little less

 **Marginal**: extra or additional